Overview of Microsoft Defender for Containers

 See also Roles for remediation and Azure Container Registry roles and permissions

 National clouds (Azure Government, Azure China 21Vianet) (Except for preview features))

 Connected GCP projects (Preview)

 For more information about, see the availability section.

 Continuous monitoring of your Kubernetes clusters - wherever they're hosted

 Defender for Cloud continuously assesses the configurations of your clusters and compares them with the initiatives applied to your subscriptions.
 When it finds misconfigurations, Defender for Cloud generates security recommendations that are available on Defender for Cloud's Recommendations page.
-The recommendations allow you to investigate and remediate issues.
-For details on the recommendations that might appear for this feature, check out the compute section of the recommendations reference table.
+The recommendations let you investigate and remediate issues.

 You can use the resource filter to review the outstanding recommendations for your container-related resources, whether in asset inventory or the recommendations page: